MawKKe/stopwatch-go/README.md

 # stopwatch-go
-Collect timestamps of events and report them as CSV.
+An interactive command line tool for collecting timestamps of events in CSV format.
 Written in Go.

 Useful for manually recording occurrences of various phenomena.
-Analyzing the timestamps may then help user to figure out the cause or source of the phenomena.
+Analyzing the timestamps may then help user to reason about the characteristics and source of the phenomena.

 Example: you have a mechanical machine that suddenly starts to make worrying clicking noises.
 You start the stopwatch and every time you hear a click,